 If you know someone who has everything (or has very specific taste), they can be tough to gift.
 Our rule of thumb?
 Spare no expense and think like they do.
 And don’t forget, surprises are always nice.
-Diamonds out of the blue, an exclusive trip around the world, or the latest tech trend make most everyone smile.
+Diamonds out of the blue, luxury VIP travel around the world, or the latest tech trend make most everyone smile.
 Here’s our list of extra-special holiday somethings for anyone extraordinary in your life.

 This isn’t your typical supercar.
 Why?
 Because it’s a hybrid.
 It even has a quiet mode that mutes exhaust, and, unlike owning another exotic ride, won’t wake your neighbors when you roll out on Sunday morning.
 Yet it’s not just quiet, of course—it’s shockingly quick, with AWD, massive cornering grip, and eyeball-pinning acceleration (0-60 mph in three seconds flat).
 What’s so smart, however, is that even the suspension can be made pliant and comfortable.
 A few other supercars can match it on the track—though even the Acura is less prone to punish newbie racers—but none is as daily-driver easy.
 Bonus: It even gets reasonable fuel economy at 21 city, 22 highway. — $157,500 • acura.com